OCR-D/ocrd-website/README.md

 ## Updating workflows

-The [workflows](https://ocr-d.de/en/workflows) page is built from pages on inidividual steps in the [OCR-D wiki](https://github.com/OCR-D/ocrd-website.wiki).
+The [workflows](https://ocr-d.de/en/workflows) page is built from pages on individual steps in the [OCR-D wiki](https://github.com/OCR-D/ocrd-website.wiki).

 To automate this, you need to have [shinclude](https://github.com/kba/shinclude) installed with `make shinclude`.